nPelvin/nextJS/README.md

 ## What Next?

 Wishlist of things I would have liked to add if I had more time:

-Testing - still learning...
+- Testing - still learning and this is my next goal.

-Smoother resizing on search bar - when implementing this origami component it lost some of its smooth horizontal responsiveness, given more time I would investigate why or make it smoother.
+- Smoother resizing on search bar - when implementing this origami component it lost some of its smooth horizontal responsiveness, given more time I would investigate why or failing that make it smoother, possibly with something like Sass.
-Arrows on pagination for next/previous page
-Loading when results loading